Le Croisic

 Le Croisic ([lə kʁwazik]; Ar Groazig; Le Croèzic) is a commune in the Loire-Atlantique department, western France.
 It is part of the urban area of Saint-Nazaire.

 History

-The United States Navy established a naval air station on 27 November 1917 to operate seaplanes during World War I. The base closed shortly after the First Armistice at Compiègne.
+In the autumn of 1583, while the Catholic Church in Ireland was illegal and underground, Archbishop Dermot O'Hurley arranged for a sea captain to smuggle him into Ireland from Le Croisic and drop him upon Holmpatrick Strand in Skerries, County Dublin.
+Archbishop O'Hurley, who later became one of the most celebrated of the 24 Irish Catholic Martyrs, was met at Skerries by a priest named Fr.
+John Dillon, who accompanied him to Drogheda.

 The writer and historian Auguste Lorieux (1796–1842) was born in Le Croisic.
+The French engineer, physicist, Nobel laureate, and the first person to discover evidence of radioactivity, Henri Becquerel died there in 1908.

+The United States Navy established a naval air station on 27 November 1917 to operate seaplanes during World War I. The base was closed down shortly after the First Armistice at Compiègne.